 Diving is fun, adventurous, character-building and educational.
 It does not have to be deadly.
 The National Center for Biotechnology Information and the Diver's Alert Network reported 59 diving-related deaths in the United States in 2016.
 That is a small number.
 Yet it is 59 too many.
 I encourage you to explore snorkeling and scuba diving for yourself.
 Get educated.
 Be disciplined.
 Have fun.

-Why do you believe leaders and companies fail?
 It would seem that companies and diving have nothing in common until we compare the lists.

 How would you rank this list as it relates to you?
 Your boss?
 Your company?